 The evolutionary model underlying this movement can be represented as such:

-Another way to say this is that HR transformation is “how to transform HR practices so that they are aligned to customer needs and integrated around organization capabilities.”
-In the truest sense, in HR transformation, “customer” consists of either the leadership of the business, the employees who are part of the business, or – ideally – both.
+Another way to say this is that it is “how to transform HR practices so that they are aligned to customer needs and integrated around organization capabilities.”
+In the truest sense, in transforming HR, “customer” consists of either the leadership of the business, the employees who are part of the business, or – ideally – both.

-In an October 2009 installment of HR Executive Online, Robin Lissak articulates – most succinctly – what he considers the “four principal building blocks” of HR transformation.
+In an October 2009 installment of HR Executive Online, Robin Lissak articulates – most succinctly – The ‘New’ HR Service Delivery Model which includes “four principal building blocks”.
 They are:

 - Implementing a new way of delivering HR services.